Are you looking for an online discount brokerage that can give you peace of mind and the backing of a big brand?

 BMO InvestorLine is among the first discount brokers offered by a major Canadian bank.
 It offers competitive fees compared to other products offered by banks, but it has higher costs than many of its competitors.

-While it certainly has good qualities, I will round off my BMO InvestorLine review by saying that I wouldn’t recommend using this trading platform, as there are better and cheaper alternatives out there.
+While it certainly has good qualities, I will round off my BMO InvestorLine review by saying that I wouldn’t highly recommend using this trading platform, as there are better and cheaper alternatives out there.
+The main exception is if you already bank with BMO, and want to keep all your assets together with one brand, then it might make sense to use BMO InvestorLine.